Gabbykar/Create-workticket/README.md

 <h2>Conclusion</h2>

-By following these steps, you have successfully demonstrated the lifecycle of a ticket from intake to resolution within osTicket.
+Following these steps, you have successfully demonstrated the lifecycle of a ticket from intake to resolution within osTicket.
 This lab highlights the importance of ticket properties, proper assignment, and resolution processes in a help desk environment.